 Match.com offers its users a freemium dating experience on Android and iOS.
 Free users can set up online profiles, upload a few pictures of themselves and then engage in some online flirting with "winks", and have new matches delivered to them daily.
 More comprehensive features, such as the ability to see who has checked out your profile and liked your pictures, can be unlocked by a Match.com subscription.

 Match has continued to add on to its features, such as a Tinder-like Mixer, Android Wear and Apple Watch integration, and the addition of voice and video snippets to your profile.
-This April, with people stuck at home, Match launched Vibe Check, which lets you enjoy video chats with your matches.
+Vibe Check, launched in the spring, lets you enjoy video chats with your matches, while Match also lets you pay a little extra to have real-life dating coaches make matches for you.

 Like Tinder, Match also added a safety feature that lets you alert friends if you're on a date and feel unsafe.
-Another recent addition even lets you set your political views, so you can better find a person whose outlooks line up with yours (or don't, if you believe that opposites attract).
+You can even set your political views in Match, so you can better find a person whose outlook lines up with yours (or don't, if you believe that opposites attract).